gduverger/multifamily-pro-forma-guide/part1-top-metrics.md

 ## Section Summary and What’s Next

-We covered the four **top‑level outputs** that drive investment decisions: **IRR, CoC, EM, and DSCR**—including definitions, Excel equivalents, examples, and common modeling choices.
+We covered the four **top‑level outputs** that drive investment decisions: **IRR, CoC, EM, and DSCR** — including definitions, Excel equivalents, examples, and common modeling choices.

 **Next:** Part 2 steps down into the **building blocks (EGI, NOI, Operating Expenses)** that produce these outputs.